 Sensor trigger on PORT 2 has a user selectable delay time to wait before a new trigger.
-There are no sinking outputs programmed.

 When power is applied the file named 000 will loop circular continuously until a trigger event.

 Input 1 will trigger when grounded / connected to input 0

-Port 2 is set for a motion sensor input and will trigger on a + 3 to + 5 Volt input.
+Port 2 is set for a motion sensor input and will trigger on a +3 to +5 Volt input.